skellis46/slipbox/the dualism of self and other underlies egocentricity.md

 - [[breaking off the human from its sustaining conditions]]
 - [[nature, art and habitat proposal]] re anthropogenic climate change

-- this is A link between non duality and climate emergency in that the more we fear death the more we construct a self and then the self disengages us from being in relationship with the biosphere.
+- this is a link between non duality and climate emergency in that the more we fear death the more we construct a self and then the self disengages us from being in relationship with the biosphere.
 We become separate.
 See [[Odell - Saving Time]] and a person who is isolated from effects of climate change.

 ---